gpsportsclub20/Vir_Pro/source/03_Gallery/Gallery.rst

               | (as depicted in the map)

    * - **Problem Statement**
-     - Discrepencies in pile deviations (up to 300 mm and more) were identified between:
+     - Discrepancies in pile deviations (up to 300 mm and more) were identified between:
             * First as-built survey by CUC
                   * Taken from Jan 2019 to March 2019
                   * Simultaneously conducted with ongoing piling and earthworks on-site